fpusan/tutorial-template/docs/source/execution.rst

     for that contig (default: ``50``)

 [-extdb <path>]
     File with a list of additional user-provided databases for functional annotations.
-See :ref:`Using external databases`
+See :ref:`Using external function databases`

 [–D|–-doublepas]
-    Run BlastX ORF prediction in addition to Prodigal
+    Run BlastX ORF prediction in addition to Prodigal.
+See :ref:`Extra sensitive ORFs`

 Mapping
 -------